Can I Write My Own Will in the UK?

 Is It Better to Write Your Own Will or Use a Professional in the UK?

-For many people, yes.
+For many people, using a professional is the safer option.
 A professionally written will gives you more confidence that the wording is clear, the document reflects your wishes properly, and the signing process has been handled correctly.

 That does not mean everyone must use a solicitor.
 Citizens Advice says there is no need for a will to be drawn up by a solicitor, and you can make one yourself, but only if it is straightforward.
 That leaves a lot of people in the middle — wanting something more reliable than DIY, without paying solicitor rates.